 The West Coast Trades Academy (WCTA) is a partnership between all of the West Coast high schools and area schools and tertiary institutions.
-Greymouth High School coordinates the Academy, and Tai Poutini Polytechnic (TPP), Whenua Iti Outdoors (WIO) and Mainz SIT are the Tertiary Partners for WCTA.
+Greymouth High School coordinates the Academy, and Tai Poutini Polytechnic (TPP), Whenua Iti Outdoors (WIO) and Nelson Marlborough Institute of Technology (NMIT) are the Tertiary Partners for WCTA.

 Trades academies are part of the Government’s youth initiatives.
 They focus on providing more choices for young New Zealanders and giving them greater opportunities to develop their knowledge, skills and talents through trades and technology programmes that are jointly provided by schools and tertiary education organisations.

 - Start training for a career while studying at school

 - Keep up school friendships and continue with core subjects and extra-curricular activities while at the Trades Academy